Standing Stones Sacred Gatherings

-Within this circle we have four stations.
+Within this circle there are four stations.

-- Wisdom circle: stories from scripture are read plus a story from our aboriginal culture.
+- Wisdom circle: stories from scripture are read plus a story from aboriginal culture.
 Experiencing these stories through all the voices from within the circle can be a powerful moment of understanding (sharing circle).